isomerpages/sportsg-sportcares/_initiatives/Coaching Opportunities.md

 * Completed the Safe Sport Workshop

 **Preferred Skills (in addition to above mentioned qualifications):**
-* Experience in working with children and youth from vulnerable communities or Persons with Disabilities (PwDs) or seniors.
+* Experience in working with:
+	* Children and youth from vulnerable communities
+	* Persons with Disabilities (PwDs)
+	* Seniors

 **And here’s a quick look at some of the coaching opportunities at SportCares:**
-* Community Programmes for children and youth covering various sports such as football, rugby, sepak takraw, swimming, futsal, athletics, basketball and others
+* Community Programmes for children and youth covering various sports such as football, rugby, sepak takraw, swimming, basketball and others

 * Programmes for PwDs (i.e., Play-Ability, Yes!
 I Can), covering various sports such as football, swimming, basketball, tennis, badminton and others